 Your first preservation step is to digitize paper copies (whether original newsprint or photocopies on regular office paper) by taking a photo with your digital camera or scanning the paper.
 With a desktop scanner, check the option for de-screening to eliminate those tiny dots from the original printing process.
 If the publication information isn’t printed with the clipping, write or type it (newspaper title, date, volume and issue, page number, and the repository or website holding the paper) and include it with your scan.
 Add your own identifying index words, such as the surname the item is associated with, plus the place or the event depicted.

 Got a full-size paper to digitize?
 I’ve found the simplest way is to take a digital photo of the entire page.
 My camera takes an 8.1 megapixel image that allows sufficient enlargement on the computer to easily read the articles.
 Covering the page with a piece of nonglare glass will help flatten creases, but can make the final scan harder to read, so try it both ways.
 Use a tripod or flexible mount to hold your camera steady.

-You also could use a portable flatbed scanner such as the Flip-Pal mobile scanner to make multiple images you can “stitch” together with included software.
+You also could use a portable flatbed scanner to make multiple images you can “stitch” together with included software.
 A typical newspaper page might require several scans to capture the entire page.
 With the Flip-Pal, you can position the scanner to overlap the images, then use the stitching software to create a full-page image.
 The scanning and stitching process can be time-consuming if you have many full newspapers.